BlueBrain/atlas-suite/README.md

 [GitHub repo](https://github.com/BlueBrain/atlas-splitter),
 [Documentation](https://github.com/BlueBrain/atlas-splitter#readme).

-**TBD.**

-Generation of artificial neuronal trees based on the topology of biological cells and their statistical properties.
+**Generation of artificial neuronal trees based on the topology of biological cells and their statistical properties.**

+This project contains tools to split brain atlas regions and refine annotations accordingly.
+For example, this can be used to split the layer 2/3 of the AIBS mouse isocortex and save modified hierarchy and annotation files.

 ## atlas-alignment-meter

 <img alt="Atlas-Alignment-Meter Banner" src="https://github.com/BlueBrain/atlas-suite/raw/main/images/BBP-Atlas-Alignment-Meter.jpg" width="600"/>